Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Conclusion

 \section{Conclusion}

 We presented an interview study with 19 practitioners in industry and academic settings across eight organizations who regularly use knowledge graphs.
 From our interviews, we distilled common knowledge graph practices, uses cases, and tools frequently used by practitioners.
 We identified three personas for the users of KGs: (1) \textit{Builders} who create and maintain KGs, (2) \textit{Analysts} who explore and analyze the data in KGs, and (3) \textit{Consumers} who use the insights from KGs for downstream tasks.
 From those personas, we discussed how each KG user has distinct expertise, tasks, and visualization needs.
-Overall, we found a gap in current tools and visualization methods (e.g., the usage of node-link diagrams for representing and communicating large KGs) for the challenges experienced by interview participants.
-Based on these collective findings, we outline several directions for visualization research to enable better KG maintenance, ``open-ended'' and ``goal-oriented'' data discovery, analyses, and collaborations.
+Overall, we found a gap in current tools and visualization methods (e.g., the usage of node-link diagrams for representing and visually communicating large KGs) for the challenges experienced by interview participants.
+Based on these collective findings, we outlined several directions for visualization research to enable better KG maintenance, ``open-ended'' and ``goal-oriented'' data discovery, analyses, and collaborations.

-\acknowledgments{ We sincerely thank all of the practitioners who took the time to participate in our interview study.
-Their willingness to share their experiences and challenges with knowledge graphs facilitated this research. }
+\acknowledgments{ We sincerely thank each of the practitioners who took the time to participate in our interview study, and the reviewers for their insightful feedback on improving the quality of our paper.
+This work was supported by National Science Foundation grants IIS1452977, OAC-1940175, OAC-1939945, OAC-2118201, NRT-2021874.